tdulcet/AutoPrimeNet/README.md

                         preference for all workers or once for each worker to use different work preferences.
 Not all worktypes are supported by all the GIMPS programs.
-  --cert-work           Get PRP proof certification work, Default: none.
+  --cert-work           Get PRP proof certification work, Default: False.
                         Currently only supported by PRPLL.
   --no-cert-work
-  --cert-work-limit=CERT_CPU_LIMIT
+  --cert-work-limit CERT_CPU_LIMIT
                         PRP proof certification work limit in percentage of CPU or GPU time, Default: 10%.
 Requires the --cert- work option.
-  --min-exp=MIN_EXP     Minimum exponent to get from PrimeNet or TF1G (2 -
+  --min-exp MIN_EXP     Minimum exponent to get from PrimeNet or TF1G (2 -
                         9,999,999,999).
 TF1G assignments are supported by
                         setting this flag to 1,000,000,000 or above.
-  --max-exp=MAX_EXP     Maximum exponent to get from PrimeNet or TF1G (2 -
+  --max-exp MAX_EXP     Maximum exponent to get from PrimeNet or TF1G (2 -
                         9,999,999,999)
-  --min-bit=MIN_BIT     Minimum bit level of TF assignments to get from
+  --min-bit MIN_BIT     Minimum bit level of TF assignments to get from
                         PrimeNet or TF1G
-  --max-bit=MAX_BIT     Maximum bit level of TF assignments to get from
+  --max-bit MAX_BIT     Maximum bit level of TF assignments to get from
                         PrimeNet or TF1G
   --force-target-bits   Perform a depth first factor search by forcing TF
                         assignments to factor to the target bit level (as